 Getting Rid of Your Old Junk

 Luckily, there are plenty of ways to get rid of your old junk without tossing it out with the garbage where it will eventually end up in a landfill and wreak havoc on the environment.
-They’re also much easier and faster than dumping it in an empty lot or dark alley.

 So, take a deep breath and look at the options below to find the best way to get rid of your old junk.
 Ready?
 Let’s do this.